mariushobbhahn/mariushobbhahn.github.io/_posts/2022-01-25-genetic_enhancements.md

 After reading more about genetic engineering, I think it belongs in the second category.
 For plants it’s mostly the question of “do we want more food with better properties?”, for humans, it is “do we want medicine that is so good that it treats the disease before it arises?” and for animals, it is “Do we want to increase the output-efficiency of animals and possibly improve their well-being?”.

 I know that I’m an unusually strong proponent of genetic engineering and I have picked a side.
-But I want to make one thing clear: **there is no neutral ground, every non-decision is a decision, everyone has picked a side whether they want to or not_._** There are some downsides to genetic modifications but the alternative world is not a utopia, it is a world full of disease and hunger.
+But I want to make one thing clear: **there is no neutral ground, every non-decision is a decision, everyone picks a side whether they want to or not!** There are some downsides to genetic modifications but the alternative world is not a utopia, it is a world full of disease and hunger.
 You are free to choose a side but be aware that team “anti-GMOs” is team “pro-disease” just as team “anti-vax” is “team-pro-covid”.

 ### One last note